StewartThomson/Gotify-Ext/README.md

 ![Dev login](images/dev_login.png)

 You should be all set.
 I recommend using the [Gotify cli](https://github.com/gotify/cli) to test pushing messages to your dev server.

+### Building for prod
+In the root of the project, run `npm run prod` and it will create the necessary zip file for distribution using the most recent git tag as the version.

+The git tag should be updated using the [npm version](https://docs.npmjs.com/cli/version) command.

 Logo is from https://github.com/gotify/logo